mattearly/dmpower/README.md

 # DM-Power
 DM-Power is powerful quick command line interface tool for DM's running 5th edition Dungeons and Dragons.
 It is made entirely on C++.
-It uses data from the D&D 5e Player's Handbook and Dungeon Master Guide.
+It uses data from the D&D 5e _Player's Handbook_ and _Dungeon Master Guide_.
 It uses the core rules that are in the core books.
 There is no homebrew here.

 It does not teach you the game.
 You will need the books.
 I recommend buying them from Amazon or any official retailer that supports Hasbro and WotC.